 Make your training relevant.
 Millennials demand a personalized digital learning experience and don’t like outdated training technologies.
 They are not interested in training that is not relevant for their role and will not positively contribute to their professional development.
 Make sure your e-learning content covers what they need to know and how it impacts them directly.

 Go mobile.
 Use HTML5 to make sure your training has a responsive design and shows up well on all screen sizes.
 When millennials encounter a problem at work, more often than not they find the solution through the use of their smartphones.
 Being able to access your training materials on their mobile devices only improves their efficiency and contributes to a great learning experience.

 Working 9 to 5 in a cubicle, yearly performance reviews, getting a promotion after 5 years and retiring after 30 years in the same company are strange concepts for millennials.
 They need flexible working hours, the possibility to work from home or any other place that is not an office, instant feedback over their work and getting promoted based on their performance.
 They made a reputation for having no reservation about seeking out another job if the current one does not satisfy their needs and businesses should prepare to meet these needs.
 Why?
 Because millennials will be the largest generation of the workplace in five years time and their presence will only grow afterwards.

-Corporate learning is critical for increasing skills, improving the leadership pipeline, and enhancing employee engagement.
-As millennials transform the workplace we have known for the past decades, it is essential for businesses to assess their current learning environment and strive to build a corporate learning experience that is customized for every employee.
+Professional learning is critical for increasing skills, improving the leadership pipeline, and enhancing employee engagement.
+As millennials transform the workplace we have known for the past decades, it is essential for businesses big and smal to assess their current learning environment and strive to build a learning experience that is customized for every employee.
 They are the future, after all.